 Adversity is the Mother of Change

-Much of the impetus for creating my website came from that New Year’s Eve experience.
+Much of the impetus for creating my website (CharlesCoty.com) came from that New Year’s Eve experience.
 My sincere desire is to honestly and humbly share the hope that Christ has given me – knowing that God’s faithfulness to His first-century followers challenges the LaHayeque model of eschatology.
 I have found that many do not stop to consider the Bible’s imminence statements relative to the lives of those that received them.
-If God was not faithful to fulfill his clearly stated imminent promises (soon, shortly, at hand, in a little while) to His committed persecuted first-century disciples, then what gives us the confidence that He will be faithful to us 50 centuries removed from those promises.
-Isn’t faithfulness predicated upon timely execution?
+If God was not faithful to fulfill his clearly stated imminent promises (soon, shortly, at hand, in a little while) to His committed and heavily persecuted first-century disciples, then what gives us the confidence that He will be faithful to us 50 centuries removed from those promises?
+Isn’t faithfulness predicated upon timely execution of a promise?

-About 2 1/2 years ago when I broke free from the rather severe 12-15 year spiritual slump/fog, I noticed that there had been three tangible events that catapulted me over the wall of apathy and indifference.
+About 2 1/2 years ago when I broke free from the rather severe 12-15 year spiritual slump/fog of apathy and debilitating indifference, I noticed that there had been three tangible events that catapulted me over the wall of this wall of unbelief.

 The first involved God’s miraculous work in the lives of my wife’s sister and her husband that could not be explained by any amount of skepticism I could muster.
 That truly was a timely heartening touch from Heaven.